trelau/AFEM/docs/source/intro.rst

 About
 =====
-AFEM is a "fit-for-purpose" engineering development toolkit designed to enable the use of high-order structural analysis during the early phases of aircraft conceptual design.
+AFEM is a "fit-for-purpose" engineering development toolkit designed to support the use of high-order structural analysis during the early phases of aircraft conceptual design.
 As a development toolkit, it provides the engineer with a flexible, modular, and extensible library of components and tools to rapidly